Meteor-Community-Packages/meteor-autoform/README.md

 ## Example

-Let's say you have the following Meteor.Collection instance, with schema support provided by the collection2 package:
+Let's say you have the following Meteor.Collection instance, with schema support provided by the collection2 package.
+(Adding `autoform` to your app does not add `collection2` by default so you need to run `mrt add collection2` for this example to work.)

 ```js
 Books = new Meteor.Collection("books", {